sedol1339/files/abstracts.md

 Furrer, D., van Zee, M., Scales, N., & Schärli, N. (2020).
 Compositional Generalization in Semantic Parsing: Pre-training vs. Specialized Architectures. arXiv, 2007.08970.
 Retrieved from https://arxiv.org/abs/2007.08970v3

 George, D., Lázaro-Gredilla, M., & Guntupalli, J. S. (2020).
 From CAPTCHA to Commonsense: How Brain Can Teach Us About Artificial Intelligence.
 Front.
 Comput.
 Neurosci., 14, 554097.
 Retrieved from https://www.frontiersin.org/articles/10.3389/fncom.2020.554097/full

+Geva, M., Schuster, R., Berant, J., & Levy, O. (2020).
+Transformer Feed-Forward Layers Are Key-Value Memories. arXiv, 2012.14913.
+Retrieved from https://arxiv.org/abs/2012.14913v2

+    - Feedforward layers in transformer-based language models operate as key-value memories
+    - Each key correlates with a set of human-interpretable input patterns, such as n-grams or semantic topic
+    - Each value can induce a distribution over the output vocabulary
+    - This distribution correlates with the next-token distribution in the upper layers of the model
+    - The learned patterns are human-interpretable
+    - Lower layers tend to capture shallow patterns, while upper layers learn more semantic ones
+    - The output of a feed-forward layer is a composition of its memories

 Gorbunov, E., Danilova, M., & Gasnikov, A. (2020).
 Stochastic Optimization with Heavy-Tailed Noise via Accelerated Gradient Clipping. arXiv, 2005.10785.
 Retrieved from https://arxiv.org/abs/2005.10785v2